DeabLabs/cannoli/README.md

 # Cannoli

-Cannoli allows you to build no-code LLM scripts using the Obsidian Canvas editor.
+Cannoli allows you to build and run no-code LLM scripts using the Obsidian Canvas editor.

 ## What is a Cannoli?